ecmwf/metview-python/docs/grib.rst

    * if it is a str the sorting direction applies to all the ``keys``
    * if it is a list ``keys`` must also be a list with the same number of elements - the sorting directions apply to each sorting key specified.

-.. py:function:: sqrt(fs)
+.. .. py:function:: sqrt(fs)

+..
 Returns the fieldset of the square root of ``fs`` at each grid point.
 Missing values are retained, unaltered by the calculation.

-   :param fs: input fieldset
+..    :param fs: input fieldset
-   :type fs: :class:`Fieldset`
+..    :type fs: :class:`Fieldset`
-   :rtype: :class:`Fieldset`
+..    :rtype: :class:`Fieldset`

 .. py:function:: stdev(fs)

-   Computes the grid point-wise standard deviation of ``fs``.
+   Computes the point-wise standard deviation of ``fs``.

    :param fs: input fieldset
    :type fs: :class:`Fieldset`